 Swift Pair is available since version 1803 (April 2018 Update), and updated with the May 2020 Update, and basically, it reduces the steps required to pair a device.
 When the feature is enabled, you can simply set the Bluetooth peripheral closer to your computer for Windows 10 to detect it and display a notification to complete the pairing.

 However, if the feature isn’t already enabled, you must turn it on from the Settings app before you can use it.

 How to enable Bluetooth Swift Pair on Windows 10

-Use these steps to enable Swift Pair on your computer:
+To enable Swift Pair on your computer, use these steps:

 Open Settings on Windows 10.

 Click on Bluetooth & other devices.

 Check the Show notifications to connect using Swift Pair option.

 Once you complete the steps, you’ll be able to connect supported Bluetooth devices from the toast notification quickly.

 How to use Bluetooth Swift Pair on Windows 10